-- 1. Complete Candidacy Requirements (see section IIIA.
-2b). - 2.
+- 1. Complete Candidacy Requirements (see section 3A.
+B.2). - 2.
 The student must be in residency for at least two calendar years at the University of Puerto Rico, Medical Sciences Campus.
-Residency is defined as full-time commitment (at least 40 hours per week) to the research component of the graduate studies. - 3.
-A satisfactory completion of the doctoral dissertation requirements (15 credits) (see section II to VII), including the completion of the Division Responsible Conduct in Research Compliance Program.
+Residency is defined as full-time commitment (at least 37.5 hours per week) to the research component of the graduate studies. - 3.
+A satisfactory completion of the doctoral dissertation requirements (15 credits) (see section 2 to 7), including the completion of the Responsible Conduct in Research Compliance Program of the Biomedical Sciences Division or take the ethics in research courses of the Biomedical Sciences.

-In addition, it is expected that the student publish at least one (1) research article in a peer reviewed journal prior to the Final Oral Defense.
+In addition, it is expected that the student publishes (or has a manuscript accepted for publication) at least one (1) research article in a peer-reviewed journal prior to the Final Oral Defense.

-Changes can be made to this document following a careful evaluation and by recommendation of the Basic Sciences Departments and the Graduate Committee of the Division of Biomedical Sciences.
+Changes can be made to this document following a careful evaluation and by recommendation of the Basic Sciences Departments and the Graduate Program Committee of the Division of Biomedical Sciences.